 - Don’t be so harsh at set backs.
 Being my own worst enemy has got to stop.
 Now.

 Solo travel helped my anxiety.
+And yeah, traveling with anxiety isn’t easy, but nothing worthwhile ever is.
 How about you?
 How has solo travel helped you?
 Do you have any solo adventures planned?
 Share in the comments.